Published Dec 12, 2023

 Article at a glance

-While being given a cancer diagnosis can feel jarring and bring on feelings of anxiety and uncertainty, there are some coping strategies that can help you navigate the diagnosis and all that comes next.
+While being given a cancer diagnosis can feel jarring and bring on feelings of anxiety and uncertainty, there are some coping strategies that can help you navigate the many medical appointments and accompanying emotions.

 9 Ways To Cope With Your Cancer Diagnosis